harel/strudelpy/README.md

 Look at the tests/tests.py file for examples.

+#### Tests

+This test suite relies on the existence of a SMTP server, real or fake to connect to.
+By default it will attempt to connect to a 'fake' one that can be run using:

+`sudo python -m smtpd -n -c DebuggingServer localhost:25`

+Set TEST_CONFIG_NAME to one of the keys in TEST_CONFIGURATIONS to test a specific configuration

 #### Still to do

 * Fix tests to use a fake smtp server by default